 Cuirim fáilte roimh an Aire nua.
 Go n-éirí leis sa phost nua tábhachtach seo atá aige.

 St. Joseph's is the only secondary school in Rush and has a student population of approximately 740.
 It opened its doors to new students and 220 people turned up on the day.
-As a consequence of this, we have 102 children on a waiting list and 102 families terrified about their child and not knowing what to do.
+As a consequence, we have 102 children on a waiting list and 102 families terrified about their child and not knowing what to do.
 There is a similar situation with a long waiting list to get into the secondary school in Skerries.
-These are all in one catchment area.
+They are all in one catchment area.
 Not only can they not now go to school in their own town, they cannot go to school in the next town over.
 They will be forced to go to God knows where.
 It is not satisfactory.

-I have a formal request for a meeting with officials from the Department of Education and Skills to meet members of the board of St. Joseph's to progress the purchase of approximately 14 acres for a new school and playing pitches in Rush.
+I have a formal request for a meeting with officials from the Department of Education and Skills to meet members of the board of St. Joseph's secondary school to progress the purchase of approximately 14 acres for a new school and playing pitches in Rush.
 Will the Minister arrange that meeting next month because the school site needs to be bought now?
 The road access will be resolved in early December when the compulsory purchase order, CPO, is completed.
-Two weeks ago, the board put in a formal application for emergency accommodation so that we can accommodate as many of these young people as possible, yet we have had no response.
+Two weeks ago, the board put in a formal application for emergency accommodation in order that we can accommodate as many of these young people as possible, yet we have had no response.

 The announcement follows nationwide demographic exercises carried out by my Department to assess the future need for primary and post-primary schools across the country.
 The four-year horizon will enable increased lead-in times for planning and delivery of the necessary infrastructure.